Did you know that Uber Eats delivers some Walmart orders?

 “I’ve done probably 30 or so Walmart orders [on Uber Eats], none of which I’ve been tipped for.”

-Is Uber ‘stealing’ tips from drivers?
+Is Uber ‘stealing’ tips from drivers on Walmart orders?

 Tipping is so infrequent on Walmart orders that some drivers believe that Uber or Walmart may be stealing or hiding their tips somehow.